Published Jun 21, 2022

 Age-Related Macular Degeneration (AMD)

 AMD is a type of eye disease.
 It can blur vision and is the leading cause of vision loss in older adults.
 There are two types of AMD: dry and wet.
+Symptoms can include blurry vision, difficulty seeing details, dark or blank spots, and difficulty seeing in low light.

 Diabetic Retinopathy

 Diabetic retinopathy is an eye condition that causes blindness as well as vision loss in those with diabetes.
 Diabetic retinopathy affects the blood vessels in the retina.
 If you have diabetes, it’s incredibly important to get an annual eye exam (dilation of the eyes should be performed).
+If you have diabetes or high blood pressure, it’s incredibly important to get an annual eye exam (dilation of the eyes should be performed).
+Early symptoms can include floating spots, blurred vision, and double vision.

 Cataracts